 3. What are the penalties for “not yielding to a tow car” in Las Vegas, Nevada?

 In the city of Las Vegas, the fine is $395.
 That fine may be doubled if it happened in a work zone.
 (Learn more about Nevada work zone penalties.)
 Note the exact fine varies from county to county.

-Take note that Nevada does not have traffic “infractions” as California does.
-Even the most minor traffic offense in Nevada is classified as a misdemeanor, which carries up to $1,000 in fines and/or up to six (6) months in jail.
+This offense is a misdemeanor, which carries up to $1,000 in fines and/or up to six (6) months in jail.
 But it is exceedingly rare for a judge to impose jail in a minor traffic case.2

 4. Can I get the charge reduced to a non-moving violation?